Rathinavel09/aws-lambda-s3-wkhtmltopdf/README.md

 Convert S3-website HTML to PF using Webkit (QtWebKit) on AWS Lambda.

 ## Required permissions
 Permissions required to properly function.
-* `s3:GetBucketLocation` - Determine what region the bucket exists in
 * `s3:PutObject` - Upload the output PDF to the bucket
 * `s3:PutObjectTagging` - Set tags on the uploaded PDF